jadesjardins/prepost-octave/_episodes/03-Octave_basics.md

 ~~~
 {: .source}

-Once variables exist in the Workspace we can index into them using brackets:
+Once variables exist in the Workspace we can index into them using brakets:
 ~~~
 x(5)
 ~~~